Generalism & Rural Health

 Incorporating Indigenous Cultural Practice

-In addition to eco-medical literacy, knowledge of local traditions is useful in providing holistic generalist care.
+Knowledge of local traditions is also important in providing holistic generalist care.
 With a generalist philosophy guiding the provision of community-centred service, there is potential to explore innovative ways to promote the population’s wellbeing.
-Incorporating Indigenous traditional healing is an example of such an approach.71 This includes healing circles, ceremonies, and traditional diets and medicines.72 The Canadian Cancer Society and the FNHA recognize cultural practice as beneficial for mental wellness and restoring balance to Indigenous communities, reaping superior long-term outcomes for patients.
-When complemented by Western medicine through generalism, traditional practices can strengthen the connection between communities, their environment, and local health services.71,72
+Learning from and incorporating Indigenous traditional healing is an example of such an approach.71 This includes healing circles, ceremonies, and traditional diets and medicines.72 The Canadian Cancer Society and the FNHA recognize cultural practice as beneficial for mental wellness and restoring balance to Indigenous communities, reaping superior long-term outcomes for patients.
+These Indigenous cultural practices should be acknowledged and respected independently from the biomedical paradigm of Western medicine.
+Traditional practices can strengthen the connection between communities, their environment, and local health services and should be looked upon by general practitioners as a method of culturally sensitive and wholistic care.71,72

 License